-In a continuous effort to provide users with more timely data, the 2021 edition of IEA's World energy statistics has been expanded to increase data coverage for the most recent (2020) year:
+In a continuous effort to provide users with more timely data, the 2023 edition of IEA's World energy statistics includes for the most recent (2022) year:

-- Full 2020 energy statistics tables and balances are available for 8 non-OECD countries: Argentina; Benin; Brazil; Ghana; Hong Kong, China; Mauritius; Chinese Taipei; Uruguay. - Coverage of total electricity generation by product has been extended, now including 47 non-OECD countries and additional regional aggregates such as the European Union and the IEA family; with nuclear generation now available for all countries and regional aggregates. - Coverage of imports and exports of crude oil and oil products is complete for People's Republic of China; India; Lao PDR and Russia; with data for imports and exports of crude oil, exports of NGL and imports and exports of total oil products also available for another 23 non-OECD countries and some regional aggregates, such as European Union, China region and G8. - In addition to supply, selected demand flows are now available for OECD countries in year 2020.
-As the full breakdown of final consumption flows was not available for all countries, the flow "final consumption not elsewhere specified" has been adjusted by the IEA Secretariat to ensure flows consistency.
+- Full 2022 energy statistics tables and balances are available for 2 non-OECD countries: Argentina and Brazil. - Coverage of total electricity generation by product has been extended, now including 40 non-OECD countries and additional regional aggregates such as the European Union - Coverage of all energy supply flows is complete for 19 non-OECD countries and some regional aggregates, such as the European Union..

+In addition to supply, selected demand flows are available for OECD countries in year 2022.
+As the full breakdown of final consumption flows was not available for all countries, the flow "final consumption not elsewhere specified" has been adjusted by the IEA Secretariat to ensure flows consistency